-Ahead of this spring's Reframe: Women in Tech and Womenhack conferences in the UK, Spektrix engineers reflect on the benefits of a flexible and caring workplace.
+Ahead of this autumns's Reframe: Women in Tech conference in London, Spektrix engineers reflect on the benefits of a flexible and caring workplace.

 Lexi Messenger (she/her)

 I was soaking up the sun in Corfu last year when I saw a message from yet another recruiter.
 I sighed, expecting to see yet another job in ‘finance’, based miles away, with four mandatory in-person days a week, a tech stack that didn't interest me and a culture fresh out of the early 1990s - nothing to prise me away from the comfortable and varied software engineering job that I'd held for 10 years.

 Then I scanned the message properly and thrust the phone at my partner.
 "Look!
 A Senior Software Engineering role in the arts!
 Theatres!
 I love theatres!
 It's a B-Corp!
 My tech stack!
 Yes, it's London and we live in Southampton, but I only need to go in 10-20% of the time - hybrid contract!
 Paid volunteering days!
 Birthday off!
 AND LOOK AT THE SALARY BANDS, which, you'll notice, they have disclosed up front."

 Unfortunately, I wasn’t perfectly well-versed in all of the listed technology requirements.
 I was about to close the page and forget it, when I happened to read in the Equal Opportunities section of the Spektrix hiring page: